 Webinars are more compelling than regular videos because they have a limited run time.
 You can’t simply watch them whenever you want.
 You have to show up at the right moment, which A) creates a micro-commitment and B) generates urgency.

 Viewers are often coaxed with a claim of “limited spots available,” creating a false sense of scarcity.
-Since attendance requires uses to enter their email address, the right webinar or, better yet, the right series of webinars, can generate a massive influx of subscribers.
+Since attendance requires users to enter their email address, the right webinar or, better yet, the right series of webinars, can generate a massive influx of subscribers.

 What’s Worked For You?

-Your turn!
 Have you tried any of these strategies?
 How did they turn out?

-Have something else in your tool belt we didn’t mention?
+Do you have something else in your tool belt we didn’t mention?

-Share your experiences in comment section below.
+Share your experiences in the comment section below.